 Our partially dedicated Chief Financial Officer is Lisa Mumford, an employee of our Manager.
-Under the terms of her employment arrangement with our Manager, Ms. Mumford earned an annual base salary in 2013 of \$250,000.
+Under the terms of her employment arrangement with our Manager, Ms. Mumford earned an annual base salary in 2014 of \$250,000.
 Since Ms. Mumford was appointed as the partially dedicated Chief Financial Officer for Ellington Residential Mortgage REIT in April 2013, we reimburse our Manager for the pro rata portion of her compensation that is allocated to us based on the percentage of her working time and efforts spent on matters related solely to our Company.
-In determining whether the pro rata amount of Ms. Mumford's base salary for 2013 was reasonable and appropriate for reimbursement by our Company, our Compensation Committee considered primarily Ms. Mumford's duties and responsibilities as our partially dedicated Chief Financial Officer, the performance of our Company, and her performance based on both their own observations as members of our Audit Committee and Board and the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer.
+In determining whether the pro rata amount of Ms. Mumford's base salary for 2014 was reasonable and appropriate for reimbursement by our Company, our Compensation Committee considered primarily Ms. Mumford's duties and responsibilities as our partially dedicated Chief Financial Officer, the performance of our Company, and her performance based on both their own observations as members of our Audit Committee and Board and the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies).

-For 2014, we expect our Compensation Committee to take into account substantially similar criteria in determining whether the pro rata amount of Ms. Mumford's base salary to be reimbursed is reasonable and appropriate for reimbursement by our Company.
+For 2015, we expect our Compensation Committee to take into account substantially similar criteria in determining whether the pro rata amount of Ms. Mumford's base salary to be reimbursed is reasonable and appropriate for reimbursement by our Company.